Republic97/FCE-YOLO/README.md

 The complete project files are provided in `FCE-YOLO.zip`.

-Please refer to the README included in the project package for detailed environment, training, validation, and usage instructions.

 ## Data

 The original image dataset is not publicly redistributed due to copyright and redistribution restrictions.